 Things have been going great: you’re texting daily, flirting over social media, maybe even Netflix and chilling every now and then.

 To the objective observer, it’s clear what is going on.
-He (or she) is just not that that into you and wishes you would take the hint.
-In other words, you’ve been ghosted.
+He (or she) is just not that into you and wishes you would take the hint.

 While attempts to rationalize the situation after weeks of radio silence might be foolish, those feelings of hurt and betrayal are not.
 The act of ghosting is a growing phenomenon that can be confusing and painful for the person left wondering what happened.

 But with growing reliance on digital means of communication, ghosting is becoming a popular strategy for ending a relationship while avoiding conflict.
-Here’s what to do if it happens to you.
+In fact, if someone thinks they can honestly avoid bumping into you for a few months (and hopefully forever), they will likely go ahead and ghost you.

 Sure, it’s possible there are exceptional circumstances preventing the person in question from getting back to you.
-And the more time that passes, the stronger your desire becomes to find out what’s wrong.
+As more time passes, your desire to find out what’s wrong increases.

 Just stop.
 If they really wanted to talk to you, they would find a way.
-A sudden, prolonged halt in communication is a strong sign they not only want to break things off, but don’t respect your feelings enough to tell you.
+A sudden, prolonged halt in communication is a strong sign they not only want to break things off but don’t respect your feelings enough to tell you in person — or at least over the phone.

-In the long-run, you’ll come away with your dignity intact if you stop trying to make contact after one or two follow ups.
+In the long-run, you’ll come away with your dignity intact if you stop trying to make contact after one or two follow-ups.
+Obsessing over it isn’t doing you any favors.
+It doesn’t hurt them, and all it does is sap your emotional energy and bring you down.
 They’re not worth your energy, so stop giving it to them.

 And if it turns out they were trapped in an abandoned mineshaft for two weeks with no cell service, I’m sure you’ll get a call as soon as possible.